-Some are verbal; best played at home or in the confines of your car, so as not to disturb others.
+Some of these games are verbal, and they're best played at home or in the confines of your car, so as not to disturb others.
 The escalating excitement and exclamations of verbal games can easily and inadvertently rise in volume.

 Game One: "Think Fast!"

-This game can be played repeatedly, but is the most fun when pulled as a surprise, with the other party not expecting it.
+This game can be played repeatedly, but it's the most fun when pulled as a surprise, with the other party not expecting it.